 To use one of the plugins included with beets (see the rest of this page for a list), just use the plugins option in your config.yaml: file, like so:

-'''

-plugins: inline convert web
+plugins: inline discogs web

-'''

 The value for plugins can be a space-separated list of plugin names or a YAML list like [foo, bar].
 You can see which plugins are currently enabled by typing beet version.